Criminally Inadmissible to Canada? Application Refusal Issues?

-*An exclusion order is a prohibition from entering Canada, for varying periods of time, for violations under Canada's Immigration and Refugee Protection Act.
+There are several reasons why individuals may be refused entry to Canada, and/or issued exclusion orders.
+An exclusion order is a prohibition from entering Canada, for varying periods of time, for violations under Canada's Immigration and Refugee Protection Act.

 Both of these systems have been replaced with what is known as GCMS or Global Case Management System.
-This new system, combines both the old CAIPS and FOSS notes into one database.
-Until it is used by all Canadian visa offices and ports of entry into Canada, both CAIPS or FOSS and GCMS notes should be requested.
+This new system combines both the old CAIPS and FOSS notes into one database.
+Until it is adopted by all Canadian visa offices and ports of entry into Canada, both CAIPS or FOSS and GCMS notes should be requested.
 Once your representative is in possession of the notes, they will be in a better position to assess your options.

 If you have been excluded from Canada, the only way to return is by waiting the period indicated on your exclusion or deportation order, or by submitting an application for Authorization to Return to Canada.
-If you were excluded from Canada for criminality reasons, those must be addressed before applying for Authorization to Return.
+If you were excluded from Canada for criminality reasons, those reasons must also be addressed before applying for Authorization to Return.

 In most cases, the best thing to do is to re-submit the application and remedy the deficiencies.
 This is often faster and less costly than filing an appeal.